superstes/growautomation/docs/source/workflow/input.rst

 * Analogue sensors

-  * can only be connected via :ref:`analogue-to-digital converters <config-connection>`, since the raspberry pi has no support for reading those directly
+  * can only be connected via :ref:`analogue-to-digital converters <device-connection>`, since the raspberry pi has no support for reading those directly

 * Digital sensors